adrwxyz/classic.adrw.xyz/_posts/2015-08-20-videostream.md

 **As Summer '15 Growth Intern, I got to work on three awesome projects on one of the most popular video streaming apps for Chromecast.**

-I lead customer support for [Videostream](http://getvideostream.com/)'s then over 1.2 million customers (now close to 2 million!!).
+I lead customer support for [Videostream](http://getvideostream.com)'s then over 1.2 million customers (now close to 2 million!!).
 That meant resolving 2,148 email support tickets over 4 months and writing close to 90 canned responses so I could do my job more efficiently

-With in depth customer knowledge and feedback, I could confidently redesign the [Videostream website](http://getvideostream.com/) to focus on the benefits that actually resonated with customers.
+With in depth customer knowledge and feedback, I could confidently redesign the [Videostream website](http://getvideostream.com)to focus on the benefits that actually resonated with customers.
 The new website I developed beat split tests across the board and on certain metrics had up to 32% better download conversion rates than the old website.

 The new website also got more users to come back to Videostream leading to a 12% increase in weekly active users that has remained since (not a one time boost)!